Family Gp Sheets

 do so.
 The Hospital, which was sometimes referred to as the Lunatic

-illnesses and conditions over the years it was in operation: mental
+illnesses and conditions over the years it was in operation that

 disease, tuberculosis, syphilis, senility, epilepsy, etc.